 Ted Garber Benefit Concert

-DC native Ted Garber returns for his second annual solo performance to benefit global charities at 7:30 PM, Wednesday, May 9, at Warner Memorial Presbyterian Church in Kensington, MD.
+DC native Ted Garber returns for his third annual solo performance to benefit global charities at 7:00 pm, Wednesday, September 10, at Warner Memorial Presbyterian Church in Kensington, MD.
 Ted will bring his genre-bending "BluesAmericanaRock" guitar and harmonica playing to the Warner Sanctuary to benefit Development Specialist Ruth Brown's public health work in the Republic of the Congo, Hope Unlimited for Children in Brazil, and Independent Development Professional, Peter Graeff, in Haiti.
 Admission to the concert is with a suggested minimum donation of $15 for adults and $10 for school age children.
 All proceeds will be donated to the three charities.
 Warner is located at 10123 Connecticut Avenue, Kensington, with free parking in Warner's lot directly across Connecticut Avenue.
 Click here for directions.

 His musical debut on guitar was actually the Warner candlelight Christmas service in 1988, when he played and sang "Silent Night" in front of the entire congregation.
 Ted writes, "I get a genuinely wonderful and uplifting feeling from the entire Warner congregation.
 Its members are sincerely interested in the lives of everyone, even one-time visitors, and their earnest commitment to community, humanity and humility is inspiring.
 In spite of being the son of a prominent local musician, it was the encouragement and support of Warner's Musical Director, John Horman, that brought out my earliest vocals.
 I can honestly say that John was fundamental in developing the love I have for singing, and I am very much in his debt."